ALKW/Brian/README.md

 # Brian
 A different hypothetical attempt at AI

+In beta